[LUM#2] Heatwave in the Mediterranean

 For climate specialists, the time for speculation is over: change is here.
 And the consequences for the regional landscape are already clearly visible.

-As a result of these climatic upheavals, ecosystems are changing at the speed of a flooding torrent.
-And the species that inhabit them are forced to adapt, at the risk of extinction.
+As a result of these climatic upheavals, ecosystems are changing at the speed of a raging torrent.
+And the species that inhabit them are forced to adapt, or risk extinction.
 In Montpellier, researchers are assessing the impact of these changes on flora and fauna.
-And they are sketching out the new contours of a biodiversity map that is in the process of being redrawn.
+They are also sketching out the new contours of a biodiversity map that is currently being redrawn.

 Migratory trees